-In a post hoc set of analyses, we explored the effects of socially desirable responding on the classification of those with a LPI profile.
-We isolated the cases assigned to the LPI profile in the test dataset and corrected for socially desirable response bias using a statistical technique devised by Saunders (38).
-We then repeated the LPA.
-The results suggest that approximately one-third of those with a LPI profile might be more appropriately allocated to one of the alternative profiles (see Supplemental Material B).
+In a post hoc set of analyses, we explored the effects of socially desirable responding on the classification of those with an LPI profile.
+We isolated the cases assigned to the LPI profile in the test dataset and corrected for socially desirable response bias using a statistical technique devised by Saunders.36 We then repeated the LPA.
+The results suggest that approximately one-third of those with an